mralien91/dots/README.md

-i am just new linux who is trying to figure out how nixos works
+i am just new to linux who is trying to figure out how nixos works